-Falbisaner as a 14-year-old became heavily involved in basketball when thousands of girls in the Chicago area were flocking to the exciting game of basketball.
-She joined with some neighborhood girls to form the Lake View Community Girls in the fall of 1921 to play the men’s rules game.
+Falbisaner as an athletic 13-year-old in Chicago, which had many parks and playgrounds with instructors and directors, she had become engaged in a variety of sports and athletics, notably playground ball (early softball) and basketball.
+In 1920 she was on the the Ogassiz Playground team that won the city playground ball (early softball) championship.
+In the fall of 1921, when the exciting game of basketball was rapidly growing in the city with girls, she joined with some neighborhood girls to form the Lake View Community Girls to play the men’s rules game.
 Chicago was one of the few pockets in the country where amateur women teams played using men’s rules.
 Much of the country, including the National AAU, played the far less athletic and strenuous six-player line game, where the court was divided into three sections, with each team having two players in each section, one playing defense and one offense.
-A player did not leave her section, and the game was more a passing game, than running and dribbling.
-Her teammates were girls of like ages, 13 to 15 years old, notably Marie Curtin, Kitty Miller, and Dena Schaper.
-Marie Curtin became her closest teammate, where they went to school together.
-Lake View Community refers not to a sponsoring organization, but is the name of the basketball team.
-Peculiarly, the team’s base, at Lill and Seminary streets, and many members’ homes were located in the Lincoln Park Community, which abuts directly south of the Lake View Community.2
+A player did not leave her section, and the game was more a passing game, than running and dribbling.2

 In the 1925-26 season, Falbisaner and her Lake View Community teammates competed under the name Tri-Chi Girls.
-They began their season in December with a big international contest to play the Edmonton Grads.
+They began their season in December with a big international contest to play the Commercial Grads.
 It was a two-game challenge match, in which the Trunks lost both games, by big scores.
 But the team then swept through the regular season undefeated, taking their third Interstate League title and third Central AAU title, both in March of 1926.
-The following month, the team narrowly lost to the Edmonton Grads in a non-championship game played in Chicago, 19-17, a match significant enough for the Chicago Tribune gave the Tri-Chis—Edmonton game a huge spread.6
+The following month, the team narrowly lost to the Commercial Grads of Edmonton, Canada, in a championship game played in Chicago, 19-17, a match significant enough for the Chicago Tribune gave the Tri-Chis-Grads game a huge spread.7

 By the late 1920s, the newspapers and a scattering of women basketball teams playing the men’s rule game promoted the idea that a “national champion” could be declared, it a team from one of the several pockets in the northeastern section of the country beat all the teams in their home city, and then beat two or three teams from Detroit, Cleveland, Chicago, and possibly another city.
 The Taylor Trunks was engaged in this ritual yearly from 1926 through 1931.

-Falbisaner played her most significant game of her career when the Trunks played two matches against the Edmonton Grads before 7,000 fans at Edmonton in early May, 1930.
-So highly that the Chicago felt about its women basketball players, that the Chicago City Council passed a resolution directing that Falbisaner and Curtin be given a ten-day leave from their playground jobs with pay to compete in Edmonton.
+Falbisaner played her most significant game of her career when the Trunks played two matches against the Commercial Grads before 7,000 fans at Edmonton in early May, 1930, for the Underwood Trophy. – So highly that the Chicago felt about its women basketball players, that the Chicago City Council passed a resolution directing that Falbisaner and Curtin be given a ten-day leave from their playground jobs with pay to compete in Edmonton.
 The Trunks amazingly beat the Grads in the first game, 34-24, a tremendous achievement for the team, as in the entire history of the Underwood Trophy from 1923 to 1940 the Grads had only lost two games.
 The Trunks, however, lost the second game, 40-13, and under the rules then the winner was determined by the two-game score total.
-Falbisaner was now rarely a scoring threat, but her floor sense as a guard was tremendous in helping her teammates score.13
+Falbisaner was now rarely a scoring threat, but her floor sense as a guard was tremendous in helping her teammates score.14

-Falbisaner by the end of the 1930-31 season was finished with competitor basketball.
+Falbisaner by the end of the 1930-31 season was finished with competitive basketball, at least for a few years.
 She was still employed by the Chicago Board of Education, serving as playground supervisor, along with her friend and teammate Marie Curtin.
 She might have been dissatisfied with the direction the team was going.
 Because of the AAU ban, the Trunks by this time were unabashed professionals, and were regularly playing boys and men’s teams to fill out its schedule.
 Interviewed before her death in 1994, former Taylor Trunk player Hazel Kelfstrom said, “When I played it was during the Depression.
 We were paid $10 a game against the men, and that was good.
 When I went to work, I got $10 a week.”
 Kelfstrom was a 16-year old sophomore at Roosevelt High School, when she was recruited by the Taylor Trunks in 1929.
-The Taylor Trunks disbanded in January 1934.15
+The Taylor Trunks disbanded in January 1934.16

 1. Thirteenth Census of the United States 1910–Population, Bureau of the Census, Illinois, Cook County, Chicago, Ward 25; Enumeration District: 1100, Sheet 3B (Washington, DC: National Archives and Records Administration, 1982); Fourteenth Census of the United States 1920–Population; Bureau of the Census, Illinois, Cook County, Chicago, Ward 40, Enumeration District: 1327; Sheet 3A (Washington, DC, National Archives and Records Administration, 1992).